James G. Watt: Other controversies

+In early 1982, Congress voted to cite Watt in contempt due to refusing to hand over documents.

 Mad magazine listed ten Watt controversies on the back cover of their October 1982 issue, under the title "Watt...
-We Worry!"; the list noted, among other quotes and actions, Watt's statement that "the Department of the Interior ... must be ... the Amicus for the minerals industry ... in Federal Policy."
+We Worry!"

 In an interview with the Satellite Program Network, Watt said, "If you want an example of the failure of socialism, don't go to Russia, come to America and go to the Indian reservations."

 Resignation

 A controversy erupted after a speech to the U.S. Chamber of Commerce in September 1983, when Watt mocked affirmative action with his description of a department coal leasing panel: "I have a black, a woman, two Jews and a cripple.
 And we have talent."

 Within three weeks of making this statement, on October 9, 1983, he announced his resignation at deputy undersecretary Thomas J. Barrack's ranch, near President Reagan's Rancho del Cielo.